Chlorothalonil: Environmental

-Chlorothalonil was found to be an important factor in the decline of the honey bee population, by making the bees more vulnerable to the gut parasite Nosema ceranae.
+Chlorothalonil was found to be an important factor in the decline of the honey bee population, by making the bees more vulnerable to the fungal pathogen Nosema ceranae.

 Chlorothalonil is highly toxic to fish and aquatic invertebrates, but not toxic to birds.

-At a concentration of 164 μg/L, chlorothalonil was found to kill a species of frog within a 24-hour exposure.
+At a concentration of 164 μg/L, chlorothalonil was found to kill a species of frog within a day.

 Contaminants

 Common chlorothalonil synthesis procedures frequently result in contamination of it with small amounts of hexachlorobenzene (HCB), which is toxic.
 US regulations limit HCB in commercial production to 0.05% of chlorothalonil.
 According to the EPA report, "post-application exposure to HCB from chlorothalonil is not expected to be a concern based on the low level of HCB in chlorothalonil.
 2,3,7,8-Tetrachlorodibenzodioxin being one of the most potent carcinogens known is also a known contaminant".

 Environmental contamination

-Chlorothalonil has been detected in ambient air in Minnesota and Prince Edward Island, as well as in groundwater in Long Island, New York and Florida.
+Chlorothalonil has been detected in ambient air Prince Edward Island, as well as in groundwater in Long Island, New York and Florida.
 In the first three cases, the contamination is presumed to have come from potato farms.
 It has also been detected in several fish kills in Prince Edward Island.

-The main breakdown product of chlorothalonil is hydroxy-2,5,6-trichloro-1,3-dicyanobenzene (SDS-3701).
-It has been shown to be 30 times more acutely toxic than chlorothalonil and more persistent in the environment.
+The main breakdown product of chlorothalonil is SDS-3701 (structure shown below).
+SDS-3701 has been shown to be 30 times more acutely toxic than chlorothalonil and more persistent in the environment.
 Laboratory experiments have shown it can thin the eggshells of birds, but no evidence supports this happening in the environment.

 In 2019, a review of the evidence found that "a high risk to amphibians and fish was identified for all representative uses", and that chlorothalonil breakdown products may cause DNA damage.
-Around the same time, research indicated chlorothalonil and other fungicides to be the strongest factor in bumblebee population decline.
+Agrochemicals are claimed to be the strongest factor in bumblebee population decline.